wilfredkisku/SKYWATER-130-PDK/README.md

  <img src="images/5xschem_after_setup.png">

-There are vaious tips to work with the magic tools for drawing, selecting and placing the layers:
+There are various tips to work with the magic tools for drawing, selecting and placing the layers:

 - **Left** and **Right click** to create a box for placing layer values
 - Middle mouse button to add the layer -> **painting**